 We think it’s pretty cool when you have a positive impact on your community so we offer incentives for our employees to lend a hand to their community.
 Some causes are best served simply by donating some cash money, so we do that too when it makes sense.

-We provide our staff with one paid day off per month to volunteer.
-We offer company-wide service days several times a year, and regularly highlight volunteer opportunities to make giving back a little more doable.
-This year, we organized a beach clean-up at Playa Del Rey and spent a day volunteering with Kiss the Ground, a non-profit organization that focuses on regenerative agriculture.
+We provide our staff with four paid days off per year to volunteer.
+Two of which are company-wide service days and the other two are left for employees to volunteer for causes they are passionate about.
+We also regularly highlight volunteer opportunities to make giving back a little more doable.
+In the past we’ve organized a beach clean-up at Playa Del Rey and spent a day volunteering with Kiss the Ground, a non-profit organization that focuses on regenerative agriculture.

 We celebrate staff birthdays by donating to TreePeople, an organization that supports urban forests in LA by planting a tree in their name.